Thought about moving to London? You have probably seen all the articles about how expensive London is as a city to live in.

 The most popular way to get around London is using public transport by either using an Oyster Card or contactless.
 Having a travel card will allow you to travel freely using multiple modes of transport, bus, tube and national rail.

-Just to note: you can buy weekly travel cards but you will be charged more admin fees.
-The longer you buy a travel card the cheaper it is with a yearly saving you around £300 per year.
+Just to note: Weekly travel cards will charge you more admin fees.
+The longer you buy a travel card the cheaper it is.
+You can also get a yearly travel card which can save you £300 per year and comes with an Annual Gold Card.
+The Gold Card gives you 1/3 off certain National Rail Routes.

 How much do Groceries cost?